Battle of Ayta ash-Sha'b: Second attempted incursion

-On 14 July the civilian inhabitants of the town were warned through loudspeakers to evacuate the town.
-The great majority of the population therefore left.
 About a week into the war the IDF resumed ground operations around Ayta ash-Sha'b, with nightly incursions by foot, mainly around the Old Quarter in the west and the northern sections of the town, such as the Abu Tawil hill.
 These incursions were described by Arkin as "probes" and probably served mainly to gather intelligence.

-On the 19th, Northern Command launched a simultaneous attack on the border communities of Maroun ar-Ras, Marwahin and Ayta ash-Sha'b.
-The attack on Maroun ar-Ras failed, sustaining a number of casualties, and the forces about to attack Ayta ash-Sha'b were called back at the last moment.
+On the 19th, Northern Command launched Operation Webs of Steel 1, a simultaneous attack on the border villages of Maroun ar-Ras, Marwahin and Ayta ash-Sha'b.
+A unit of Paratroopers infiltrated northern Ayta ash-Sha'b, with orders to attack suspected weapons caches.
+The unit was detected by Hezbullah and a clash ensued.
+One IDF soldier was seriously wounded and had to be evacuated by helicopter.

+Meanwhile, the attack on Maroun ar-Ras failed and led to a number of IDF casualties.
+The forces about to attack Ayta ash-Sha'b were called back and were redirected as reinforcements to Maroun ar-Ras.